Handheld electronic game: Handhelds today

 At the lowest end of handheld game sophistication, there is also the "avoid/catch the falling objects" game.
 These games are controlled with 2 movement buttons, and sport a screen with a column of player positions, and rows of projectiles to animate towards the player.
 The player and projectiles could be any picture, from tanks dodging missiles to a dog catching sausages.

+Additionally, while generally regards as a virtual pet, Tamagotchi or similar handheld digital pets are still fall in within the Handheld electronic games.
+Which still continue to release into the consumer market.